EugeCos/crypto-velvet/README.md

 ## Timeline

-August 9 to August 12, 2018 - initialized the project
+August 9 to August 12, 2018 - initialized the project<br />
 October 8 to October 21, 2018 - project development

 ## Contributors